-With the proposed regulations in place, HFC emissions are expected to be reduced by 12% of the business as usual projection in 2020, annually increasing to 25% in 2030.
+HFCs are the fastest growing source of greenhouse gas emissions in the U.S. and globally, and are thousands of times more potent than carbon dioxide.
+With the proposed action in place, HFC emissions are expected to be reduced by 12 percent from the business as usual projection in 2020, with annual HFC emission reductions increasing to 25 percent in 2030.
 This translates to a total reduction of 4.95 MMTCO2E over 10 years.

-The California Air Resources Board, in consultation with the United States Climate Alliance, developed a peer-reviewed HFC emissions methodology that uses population in conjunction with climatic and other factors that influence the use of HFCs by state.
-With this emissions tool3, all 50 states can quantify potential HFC emissions and reductions under different policy scenarios at a state-specific level.
+The California Air Resources Board, in consultation with the USCA, developed a peer-reviewed HFC emissions methodology tool that uses population in conjunction with climatic and other factors that influence the use of HFCs by state.
+With this emissions tool, all 50 states can quantify potential HFC emissions and reductions under different policy scenarios at a state-specific level.
 The Department used this emissions tool to evaluate the estimated Maryland HFC reductions.

 The Department also evaluated emission projections against the State Greenhouse Gas Inventory developed from the Greenhouse Gas Reduction Act (GGRA) that started with the base year of 2006 and currently has a completed 2017 Inventory.
-HFC's are accounted for in the Maryland inventory under Industrial Processes - Consumption of substitutes for ozone depleting substances.
-Maryland uses the EPA State Inventory Tool under the EPA Inventory of U.S. Greenhouse Gas Emissions and Sinks reporting4 to populate the emissions estimates for this category.
+HFCs are accounted for in the Maryland inventory under Industrial Processes - Consumption of substitutes for ozone depleting substances.
+Maryland uses the EPA State Inventory Tool under the EPA Inventory of U.S. Greenhouse Gas Emissions and Sinks reporting to populate the emissions estimates for this category.